datopian/playbook/issues-tasks/README.md

 * Tasks/Checklist: A list of tasks involved in doing this task.
 If you don't know a first task should be "Analyze this and get set of tasks"

 ```
-Short description of bug or feature need preferentially in a user story form.
+Short description of bug or feature need preferentially in a job story form.

 [Can have multiple items esp if an epic]

+[May have a sub section called Stories if you want to list stores]

-## Acceptance Criteria (for epics or "big" issues)
+## Acceptance [Criteria]

 * [ ] ...
 * [ ] ...